justaugustus/steering/charter.md

 * Quorum to meet is 1/2 members attending (eg: 6/12, 6/11, 4/7)
 * Quorum to vote in a meeting is 2/3 members attending (eg: 8/12, 8/11, 5/7)

+## Elections

+Every year, the Steering Committee holds an election for open seats with SIG Contributor Experience owning the process.
+Our [election policy document](link) covers the details for how this works.
+### Vacancies and Removal

+In the event of a resignation, removal, or other loss of an elected Steering Committee member, the candidate with the next most votes from the previous election will be offered the seat.
+This process will continue until the seat is filled.

+In case this fails to fill the seat, a special election for that position will be held as soon as possible.
+[Eligible voters](https://github.com/kubernetes/steering/blob/main/elections.md#eligibility-for-voting) from the most recent election will vote in the special election (ie: eligibility will not be redetermined at the time of the special election).
+A committee member elected in a special election will serve out the remainder of the term for the person they are replacing, regardless of the length of that remainder.
+#### Removal

+A Steering Committee member may be removed by a two-thirds vote of the other Steering Committee members, with the impacted individual ineligible to participate in the vote.

 ## Inclusive Leadership Training

 Members of the committee must take an